St Ellyw's Church, Llanelieu: Interior

 The floor of the church is stone-flagged, and there is a one-step rise between the nave and the chancel.
 Between them is a 14th-century rood screen complete with its loft.
 This is described as being "an exceptional regional example of a medieval rood screen".
 The loft is painted blood red, and it has quatrefoil openings to allow a view of the altar from it.
 The plastered walls of the church exhibit a variety of paintings, some from the medieval period, and some from the post-Reformation era.
 On the west wall are depictions of Adam and Eve standing on each side of a tree, and elsewhere are flower patterns, all probably dating from the medieval period.
-Later paintings include biblical texts, creeds, commandments, royal arms, and figures with drapery.
+Later paintings include biblical texts, creeds, the Ten Commandments, royal arms, and figures with drapery.
 The sanctuary is paved with tomb slabs and contains a double piscina on the east wall and an aumbry in the south wall.
 The font is octagonal with a 17th-century oak cover.
 The pulpit dates from the early 18th century.
 There are two oak pews from the 17th-18th century.
 On the walls are memorial tablets.

-Assessment and present day use
+Assessment and present-day use

 The Cadw citation states that the church is listed Grade I because it is "an important country church that has retained much of its medieval interior, including wall paintings and an exceptional rood screen".
 The church is used by local people for concerts and meetings, and it is a venue for the annual Talgarth Festival.